HenriStaal/abs-covariance-estimator/README.md

 This function implements the Adaptive Beta Shrinkage (ABS) algorithm for the estimation of covariance matrices, as in Staal & Flint (manuscript under review).

-Implements steps 2–4 of the ABS algorithm from Staal & Flint (manuscript under review). **Step 1 (volatility adjustment)** is *not* included here, to stay consistent with the application in Staal & Flint (manuscript under review).
+The function implements steps 2–4, as detailed in Staal & Flint (manuscript under review). **Step 1 (volatility adjustment)** is *not* included here, to stay consistent with the application in Staal & Flint (manuscript under review).
 If you would like to implement this step, apply it to the returns matrix before calling this function.

 **Usage:**
 ```r